 At Children’s International in Slidell, LA, we have both the children’s and their parent’s best interests at heart.
-Our office provides a relaxing atmosphere with entertaining waiting rooms and state-of-the-art equipment.
+Our pediatric clinic provides a relaxing atmosphere for our patients while they wait and receive care.
 Your child deserves the best care possible and Children’s International is Here For You.
 Call Now to schedule an appointment with a pediatrician or nurse practitioner.

 100% Dedicated To A Safe Environment

 • Everyone Wears A Mask • Clinics Are Cleaned Hourly • Air Purifying Reme Halos In Every Clinic

 •Now Offering Telehealth Video Visits for our Patients!
 Call and schedule a telehealth video visit today!

 1430 Lindberg Dr Slidell, LA 70458

 Wednesday 8:30 am – 5:00 pm

 Thursday 8:30 am – 5:00 pm

 Friday 8:30 am – 5:00 pm

 After Hours: Monday & Thursday 4:30 pm – 7:00 pm